-The Housing Program works to provide housing solutions that enable Saudi families to own and benefit from suitable houses based on their personal needs and financial capabilities and improve housing conditions for current and future generations through the provision of suitable and guaranteed financing solutions.
-This is in parallel with increasing the supply of housing units at reasonable prices within record time, implementing programs specialized in securing housing for the society’s underprivileged, developing and improving the legislative and regulative environment for the housing sector, and maximizing the sector's impact on the overall economy.
+The Housing Program works to provide housing solutions that enable Saudi families to own and benefit from suitable houses based on their personal needs and financial capabilities.
+The program also seeks to improve housing conditions for current and future generations through the provision of suitable and guaranteed financing solutions.
+This is in parallel with increasing the supply of housing units at reasonable prices within record time, and the implementation of programs specialized in securing housing for the society’s underprivileged.
+In addition, it develops and improves the legislative and regulatory environment for the housing sector, thus maximizing the sector's impact on the overall economy.

 The Housing Program was launched in 2018, with the aim of creating a vibrant environment for families and society as a whole.
-Since its launch, the program focused on setting new standards for the development of the housing sector in order to enable citizens to obtain various housing options, which support increasing the percentage of Saudi families that own houses.
+Since its launch, the Program focused on setting new standards for the development of the housing sector in order to enable citizens to obtain various housing options.
+This support will increase the percentage of Saudi families that own houses.

-In the next stage, the Housing Program will resume its efforts to increase the percentage of Saudi families owning houses to 70% by 2030 by expanding the service to society’s segments and further target the most underprivileged segments, in addition to boosting the attractiveness of the sector for investment by the private sector in order to support the stability and sustainability of the sector under different economic conditions.
+In the next stage, the Program will resume its efforts to increase the percentage of Saudi families owning houses to 70% by 2030.
+This will be accomplished by targeting the most underprivileged segments of society. the service to society’s segments and further target the most underprivileged segments.
+In addition, the Program will boost the attractiveness of the sector for investment by the private sector in an effort to support the stability and sustainability of the sector under different economic conditions.

 H.E.
 Mr. Majed Abdullah AlHogail